surniaulula/wpsso-google-merchant-feed/README.md

 <!-- about -->

-<p>The WPSSO Google Merchant Feeds add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each available language (as provided by Polylang, WPLM, or installed WordPress languages).</p>
+<p>The WPSSO Google Merchant Feeds add-on can retrieve product information from WPSSO Core Premium and provide maintenance free XML feeds for each available language (as dictated by Polylang, WPLM, or the installed WordPress languages).</p>

 <p>There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.</p>